Ceremonial ship launching: United Kingdom

 Sponsors of British warships were customarily members of the royal family, senior naval officers, or Admiralty officials.
 A few civilians were invited to sponsor Royal Navy ships during the nineteenth century, and women became sponsors for the first time.
 In 1875, a religious element was returned to naval christenings by Princess Alexandra, wife of the Prince of Wales, when she introduced an Anglican choral service in the launching ceremony for battleship Alexandra.
 The usage continues with the singing of Psalm 107 with its special meaning to mariners:

 They that go down to the sea in ships;

 That do business in great waters;

 These see the works of the Lord, and His wonders in the deep.

 In 1969, Queen Elizabeth II named the ocean liner Queen Elizabeth 2 after herself, instead of the older liner RMS Queen Elizabeth, by saying, "I name this ship Queen Elizabeth the Second.
 May God bless her and all who sail in her."
 On 4 July 2014, the Queen named the Royal Navy's new aircraft carrier HMS Queen Elizabeth with a bottle of single malt Scotch whisky from the Bowmore distillery on the island of Islay instead of champagne because the ship had been built and launched in Scotland.
 The Duchess of Rothesay similarly launched HMS Prince of Wales by pulling a lever which smashed a bottle of single malt Scotch whisky at the side of the ship.

+At the 2024 launching of CalMac ferry Glen Rosa, newly-qualified welder Beth Atkinson named the ship and pulled a lever to similarly smash a bottle, of single malt from the Ardgowan distillery at nearby Inverkip.

 Shipyard ephemera is a rich source of detail concerning a launch and this was often material produced for the audience of the day and then thrown away.
 Tyne & Wear Archives & Museums has many of these items from Tyne and Wear shipyards.
 A number can be seen in Commons.
 The 1900 piece for Eidsvold reproduced in this article lists a woman performing the launch.